 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry manufacture aircraft, aircraft components, and missiles and space vehicles.
-Major companies include US-based Boeing, General Dynamics, Lockheed Martin, Northrop Grumman, and Raytheon, as well as the Netherlands-based EADS (and its French subsidiary Airbus), BAE Systems (UK), Bombardier (Canada), and Finmeccanica (Italy). and Many companies work primarily as subcontractors to the largest manufacturers.
+Major companies include US-based Boeing, General Dynamics, Lockheed Martin, Northrop Grumman, and Raytheon, as well as Airbus Group (the Netherlands), BAE Systems (the UK), Bombardier (Canada), and Finmeccanica (Italy).
+Many companies work primarily as subcontractors to the largest manufacturers.

-The global aerospace manufacturing industry generates more than $700 billion in annual revenue.
 Top countries for aerospace manufacturing include Canada, France, the UK, and the US.
-North America and Europe are the largest markets for aerospace product sales, but emerging economies in the Asia-Pacific region are expected to provide the greatest growth opportunities.
+North America and Europe are the largest markets for aerospace products, but emerging economies in the Asia/Pacific region are expected to provide the greatest growth opportunities.